External Proposal Submission Incentive (EPSI)

 - The proposal, including approved budget, must be released to OARS in eSPA for final review and submission at least two working days prior to the agency submission deadline.

-If all three of the above criteria are met, faculty and staff will be provided professional expense funds, pro-rated on the size of the budget's modified total direct costs and the amount of indirect costs requested, according to the table below.
+If the above criteria are met, faculty and staff will be provided professional expense funds, pro-rated on the size of the budget's modified total direct costs and the amount of indirect costs requested, according to the table below.

 External Proposal Incentives for common F&A rates

 |Modified total direct costs requested||EPSI for full F&A